Admin Commands Guide

 Records warnings in the

-database table.Auto-kicks players with 3 or more active warnings.
+player_warningsdatabase table.Auto-kicks players with 3 or more active warnings.

 Logs the warning with severity (default: "medium").